christivl/Rain-UK/README.md

+## Why the weather
+The most popular small talk topic in the UK is the weather!
+Almost every day I had this conversation: Is it going to rain today?
+According to the weather app, next week it will be cloudy!
+I hope it will not rain in the weekend, because I am planning to go to the park.
+This common interest in the weather was one of the motivations for this project.
+Another motivation was that there are plenty of weather databases and some are free access.

 ## Interactive Jupyter Notebooks

 It is possible to view the interactive Jupyter notebooks and run them on Google Colab using the following links: